Koshyari’s Maharashtra action: Of legality and Constitutional morality

 Charan Singh was sworn-in as the prime minister on July 28, 1979, with outside support by Indira Congress, and Yeshwantrao Chavan of the Congress (Socialist) faction was appointed as his deputy.
 Just before Singh was to prove his majority in the Lok Sabha, Indira Gandhi withdrew support to his government and he resigned on August 20, only 23 days after being sworn-in, thus becoming the only prime minister who has not faced Parliament.

-Similarly, the BJP had emerged as the single largest party in the Lok Sabha after the 1996 parliamentary polls and Vajpayee was invited by President Shankar Dayal Sharma to form government.
+Similarly, the BJP had emerged as the single largest party in the Lok Sabha after the 1996 parliamentary polls and Vajpayee was invited by President Shankar Dayal Sharma to form the government.
 But after 13 days in office, Vajpayee resigned as he was unable to muster a governing majority.
 He was in office from May 16 to June 1.